 Know What to Expect for Hernia Diagnosis and Treatment

-If you have symptoms of a hernia, your doctor can offer an accurate diagnosis with a physical exam and, if needed, imaging tests such as an X-ray or CT scan to get a clear picture of your health.
+If you have symptoms of a hernia, your doctor can offer an accurate diagnosis with a physical exam and, if needed, imaging tests such as an X-ray or computed tomography (CT) scan to get a clear picture of your health.

 If you have symptoms of a hiatal hernia, you may need an upper endoscopy.
-This minimally invasive procedure uses a small camera on a thin, flexible tube (a catheter) to examine your throat and stomach.
+This minimally invasive procedure uses a small camera on a catheter (a thin, flexible tube) to examine your throat and stomach.

 Your doctor may also suggest changes to your diet and activities if your hernia isn’t severe or dangerous.
 Medication can also sometimes relieve your symptoms.